Submit Data in the HUBB

 The HUBB Portal

 The HUBB conducts automated, real-time validation checks of the deployment data submitted by the carriers.
-The system validates, for instance, that a location’s latitude and longitude coordinates fall within an area eligible for funding and that the location is not a duplicate of one that has already been filed.
-The HUBB also checks to be sure that the date of deployment falls within the timeline of the fund in which the carrier participates and calculates carrier progress toward meeting the fund’s broadband build-out obligations, including interim and final deployment milestones.
+The system validates, for instance, that a location’s latitude and longitude coordinates fall within an area eligible for funding, or that a reported Fabric Location ID is included on the list of locations where a carrier is required to deploy service.
+The HUBB also checks to be sure that the location is not a duplicate of one that has already been filed and that the date of deployment falls within the timeline of the fund in which the carrier participates.
+And it calculates carrier progress toward meeting a fund’s broadband build-out obligations, including interim and final deployment milestones.
 The HUBB will not accept locations that do not pass these automated validation checks and carriers will not receive credit for those deployments.

 In addition, the HUBB serves as a starting point for a more in-depth verification process to confirm deployment to a random sample of locations reported in the system.
 All carriers participating in CAF programs with defined broadband build-out obligations are subject to this verification process, with verification reviews tied to annual deployment milestones, and should be prepared to submit documentation that serves as proof of deployment for each HUBB record selected for review.
 The HUBB is also a starting point for the Performance Measures compliance framework, which requires carriers to conduct speed and latency testing of CAF-supported networks to ensure that broadband service subsidized by the Connect America Fund meets basic performance standards so that people living in rural communities have access to the same high-quality networks as those living in urban areas.